terrybrown/hobknob-client-go/README.md

 returns the value of the toggle, or the supplied default if it didn't exist

 ### client.OnUpdate chan string
-a channel which gets invoked every time an update happens.
-Contains an error or nil
+a channel which gets published every time an update happens.
+Contains an array of Diffs for toggles that changed in the last update

+Diff {
+  name string
+  old bool
+  new bool
+}

+### client.OnError chan error
+a channel for reading errors which might occur.